spacetelescope/mirage/docs/install.rst

     works for MacOSX 10.13 (High Sierra).
 If the version of healpy above does not work for your system, you may need to install a different version.

 .. tip::
     This method installs `webbpsf <https://webbpsf.readthedocs.io/en/latest/>`_ via pip.
-In this case, you must also `manually download the collection of webbpsf data files <https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_ If you install webbpsf via conda, the data files are downloaded and installed for you.
+In this case, you must also `manually download the collection of webbpsf data files <https://webbpsf.readthedocs.io/en/latest/installation.html#installing-the-required-data-files>`_ If you install webbpsf via conda, the data files are downloaded and installed for you, however conda installation is currrently only supported for python 3.7 and below.

 Install the Development Version